xlladdins/xll/docs/Excel4MacrosQ-S.md

     > Results dialog box, which allows you to keep or discard the final
     > solution and run reports.

->
+> &nbsp;

-Show\_ref    is a macro to be called in place of the Show Trial Solution dialog box.
+Show\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a macro to be called in place of the Show Trial Solution dialog box.
 It is used when you want to regain control whenever Solver finds a new intermediate solution value.

   - > For this argument to have an effect, the Show Iteration Results
     > check box must be selected in the Solver Options dialog box.
 This